Interactions between para-quaternionic and Grassmannian geometry: Almost Grassmannian structures

-or, equivalently, a trivialisation of the line bundle $\La^2 E\otimes\La^n F$.
-This just brings the notion of orientation into play; the corresponding geometric structure is called the \textit{oriented} almost Grassmannian structure of type $(2,n)$.
-The model in this case is the Grassmannian of oriented 2-planes in $\R^{2+n}$ rather than the ordinary one.
+Note that an additional identification $\La^2E^*\cong\La^nF$ (or, equivalently, a trivialisation of the line bundle $\La^2 E\otimes\La^n F$) is often taken as a part of the definition.
+This just brings the notion of orientation into play; the corresponding geometric structure is called \textit{oriented} almost Grassmannian structure.
+The model in this case is the Grassmannian of oriented $2$-dimensional subspaces in $\R^{2+n}$.